sdemjanenko/uncertain-by-principle/_posts/2019-12-18-five-dysfunctions-team.md

 ---

 This book tells a story about an fictional organization where the CEO was recently replaced.
 The new CEO observes many behaviors associated with unhealthy team dynamics.
-The CEO then leads several offsites tackle these problems head-on.
+The CEO then leads several offsites to tackle these problems head-on.
 Members of the executive team are pushed, some beyond their breaking point.
 The story ends with some members having left and others taking on new roles.
 All remaining members have a much stronger commitment to the team on which they are playing.